tomashei/heiux.com/README.md

 ## Note

-I've made my website open source for your inspiration, motivation, and curiosity.
-However, this site is highly customized and personally tailored, and it is not simply a theme. **I encourage you to be creative and create your own theme, design, and content.**
+I have made this site opened and published it on GitHub for educational purposes.
+It is for me a testing ground for future development.

 ## Contributing

-If you see any typos or formatting errors in a post, or any other issue that needs to be addressed, please do not hesitate to open a pull request and fix it!
+**If you see any typos or formatting errors in a post, or any other issue that needs to be addressed, please do not hesitate to open a pull request and fix it!**

 ## Author